-- 73. Commercial investments are held for longer term asset appreciation as well as yield.
-Investments or sales decisions will normally be planned as part of the consideration of the 5 year capital strategy to maximise the potential return.
-Nevertheless, the local and national markets are monitored to ensure any gains are maximised or losses minimised. - 74.
+- 76. Commercial investments are held for longer term asset appreciation as well as yield.
+Investments or sales decisions will normally be planned as part of the consideration of the 5-year capital strategy to maximise the potential return.
+Nevertheless, the local and national markets are monitored to ensure any gains are maximised or losses minimised. - 77.
 To help ensure asset values are maintained the assets are given quarterly inspections, together with a condition survey every 3 years.
-Any works required to maintain the value of the property will then form part of Council's spending plans. - 75.
+Any works required to maintain the value of the property will then form part of Council's spending plans. - 78.
 The liquidity of the assets is also dependent on the condition of the property, the strength of the tenants and the remaining lease lengths.
-The Council keeps these items under review with a view to maximising the potential liquidity and value of the property wherever possible. - 76.
-The liquidity considerations for commercial investments are intrinsically linked to the level of cash and short term investments, which help manage and mitigate the Council's liquidity risk.
+The Council keeps these items under review with a view to maximising the potential liquidity and value of the property wherever possible. - 79.
+The liquidity considerations for commercial investments are intrinsically linked to the level of cash and short-term investments, which help manage and mitigate the Council's liquidity risk. - 80.
+The investments are subject to ongoing review with regards to their financial viability or indeed whether they are surplus to requirement.